-Your Masters (for 1+4 awards) and MPhil/PhD tuition fees (for all award recipients) will be paid - at the MRC LID award letter level - to the relevant institution's Finance Office on your behalf for the duration of your award.
+Your Master's (for 1+4 awards) and MPhil/PhD tuition fees (for all award recipients) will be paid - at the UKRI studentship FTE rate - to the relevant institution's Finance Office on your behalf for the duration of your studentship award.

-Fees will be pro-rated for any periods of registration shorter than a full academic year (eg late start date; periods of IoS).
+Fees will be pro-rated for any periods of registration shorter than a full academic year (e.g. late start date; periods of IoS).